 Start with one-time PAYG builds (Basic or Pro), or choose a subscription if you plan to generate regularly.

-Turn one product brief into a build-ready repo for Cursor, Claude Code, or Codex and skip the 4-6 hour setup spiral.
+Turn one product brief into a build-ready repo for Cursor, Claude Code, GitHub Copilot, or Codex and skip the 4-6 hour setup spiral.

-PAYG starts at $8 per build.
-Subscriptions start at $20/month.
+PAYG starts at $9 per build.
+Subscriptions start at $29/month.